-Plan ahead for your own sanity.
 Waiting to the last minute always leaves a great deal of your trip up to happenstance.
 Of all of the top winter travel tips you may find, this is the one piece of advice that will be well worth spending the extra time and effort.
-Contact your travel agent to book your vacation in advance as soon as you can manage.
-Then, you'll be able to avoid peak travel dates, get lower airfare, fly direct (or minimize your connections) and fly early or late in the day to avoid the bigger crowds.
+Contact your travel advisor to book your vacation in advance as soon as you can manage.
+Then, you’ll be able to avoid peak travel dates, get lower airfare, fly direct (or minimize your connections) and fly early or late in the day to avoid the bigger crowds.

 For road travelers, winter can also be the most dangerous time of year.
 Motor vehicle accidents involving bad weather, mostly ice and snow, claim the lives of 6,000 Americans and injure 500,000 more every year (National Center for Atmospheric Research, 2005).
 The following winter driving tips will help you stay safe and a little less anxious on your next trip.

 This is one of the most crucial winter driving tips.
 It’s the climatic scene of many movies, where someone’s car breaks down in a strange town.
 The last thing you want to worry about is your car falling apart, leaving you stranded far away from home.
 Take it to your local auto shop for a quick once over, and make sure your tires are winter ready and properly inflated.